front/storypage/README.md

 Gutenberg JS requires `wp.apiRequest` to handle with editor operations, ex: to get categories, to save a page, to delete a page, etc.

-As Storypage is a ReactJs app, we decided to simplify the process using a store to handle with this actions.
-We are using **FakeRest** and **sinon** packages to simulate xmlhttp requests and get theirs responses to send them as `wp.apiRequest` returns.
+As Storypage is a ReactJs app, we decided to simplify the process using a store to handle with these actions.
+We are using **FakeRest** and **sinon** packages to simulate xmlhttp requests and get theirs responses to send them as `wp.apiRequest` returns with data from localstorage (because we really don't want to create/update/delete real data with this prototype).

 [↑ Go up to Table of contents](#table-of-contents)